bassmonkey620/Machine-Lab/finalProject/README.md

 # One Part of a Big Clock #

-This project consists of one large clock, to which each student adds a mechanism.
+The project consists of one large clock, to which each student adds a mechanism.
+This is the documentation for my contribution.

 ## April 2, 2020 ##